-- What is our revenue and what are our expenses?
+- What is our revenue, and what are our expenses?

 - What are our busiest days?

-- Are customers happy with our service?
+- Finally, are customers happy with our service?

 Predict Revenue and Customer Needs